 When it comes to setting up your IVR, there are a few different options you will need to consider.

 You can buy the equipment yourself, including computer software, and set up an IVR in-house.
-However, this system will leave you with the responsibility of maintaining your own platform, and trying to troubleshoot any problems that arise.
+However, you will have to maintain your own platform and troubleshoot any problems that may come up.

-You can also use hosted IVR solutions through a cloud service.
-If you elect to go this route, then you will pay a monthly subscription service to manage your IVR calls for you.
+You can also use these solutions through a cloud service.
+If you go this route, you will pay a monthly subscription service to manage your IVR calls for you.
 They will handle the software installation and maintenance in return for a fee.
-This type of service can benefit brands, however, as it puts responsibility for the system, and taking care of any problems that arise, in the hands of the company managing the IVR.
+That way, the company managing the IVR will take care of the system and any problems that may happen.

-There has also been a rise in the usage of cloud IVR in recent years.
-Cloud IVR uses the power of the cloud, including its capacity to store information and communicate instantly with devices, to improve the capabilities of IVR.
-This can help to reduce the need for updates and other burdensome features of other IVR models.
-It can also enhance the technological capabilities of the IVR program used, ensuring it remains on the cutting edge of the potential within the industry.
+The use of cloud IVR has been on the rise recently.
+Cloud IVR uses the power of the cloud to improve the capabilities of IVR.
+This can help reduce the need for updates and other complex features of other IVR models.
+It can also improve the technological capabilities of the IVR program used, making sure you have the top system in your industry.

-When it comes to providing superior customer service, brands need to think beyond the interactions they provide during an actual purchase or when a customer is present in their physical business.
+When it comes to providing superior customer service, brands need to think past the point of sale.
+They need to think beyond the interactions during an actual purchase or when a customer is on their premises.
 Customer service extends from the first contact a customer makes with a potential brand to the last.
-Therefore, even something as seemingly minor as the call a customer places to your business must be highly valued for its potential within the criteria of customer satisfaction and engagement.
+Therefore, the calls that your customers make to you should be considered an important business interaction as well.

 IVR Personalizes Customers Service

-IVR offers personalized experiences for their customers throughout the call, connecting them quickly to the representatives capable of answering their questions or concern.
+IVR offers personalized experiences for customers throughout their call, connecting them quickly to the representatives that can handle their questions or concerns.